kelong/JuniorRoute/documentation/1.0/diagnostic_configurations.markdown

 * A method to retrieve routes
 * A method to retrieve home view link information

-In the below example, a diagnostic configuration is implemented that adds a view route with a link under the heading *Custom*:
+In the below example, a diagnostic configuration is implemented that adds a view route with a link under the heading *Custom*.

 {% highlight csharp %}
 public abstract class CurrentTimeView : View